barryvdh/laravel-debugbar/readme.md

 This is a package to integrate [PHP Debug Bar](https://github.com/php-debugbar/php-debugbar) with Laravel.
 It includes a ServiceProvider to register the debugbar and attach it to the output.
 You can publish assets and configure it through Laravel.
 It bootstraps some Collectors to work with Laravel and implements a couple custom DataCollectors, specific for Laravel.
-It is configured to display Redirects and (jQuery) Ajax Requests.
+It is configured to display Redirects and Ajax/Livewire Requests.
 (Shown in a dropdown) Read [the documentation](http://phpdebugbar.com/docs/) for more configuration options.

 ![Debugbar Dark Mode screenshot](https://github.com/barryvdh/laravel-debugbar/assets/973269/6600837a-8b2d-4acb-ab0c-158c9ca5439c)